Davy Russell ponders what might have been for Tiger Roll

 The event promises to use the latest CGI technology and best information available to produce the most accurate outcome possible in a make-believe edition of the world’s most famous steeplechase.

-Betting operators have pledged that all money raised on betting on the virtual race will go to National Health Service charities in the UK.
+Betting operators have pledged that all profits raised on betting on the virtual race will go to National Health Service charities in the UK.

 An industry agreed policy is that there will be a maximum bet per customer of £10 or £10 each way per horse.